Kimserey/BlogArchive/20191228_nginx_access_log_cloudwatch.md

 Once we are done, we should now have access log printed with the upstream response time.

 ```
+[02/Nov/2018:17:47:57 +0000] x.x.x.x "GET /myapp HTTP/1.1" 200 0.616
+[02/Nov/2018:17:51:23 +0000] x.x.x.x "GET /myapp HTTP/1.1" 200 0.734
+[02/Nov/2018:17:54:52 +0000] x.x.x.x "GET /myapp HTTP/1.1" 200 0.634
 ```

+From the access log, we now have valuable information with the upstream response time allowing us to know how long our calls took.

 ## 2. Setup logs to be pushed to CloudWatch

+Last week, we saw how to setup CloudWatch to push application logs to CloudWatch, in the same way, we can set it up to push our access log logs which will then allows us to have the logs accessible from the AWS UI.
+We do that by adding the logs in the `collection_list`:

 ```
 {